Caojunxu/AC-FPN/README.md

 # Attention-guided Context Feature Pyramid Network for Object Detection

-This repository is written by Junxu Cao, on the base of [Detectron](https://github.com/facebookresearch/Detectron) @ [e8942c8](https://github.com/facebookresearch/Detectron/tree/e8942c882abf6e28fe68a626ec55028c9bdfe1cf).

-## Introduction

-This repository re-implements AC-FPN on the base of [Detectron](https://github.com/facebookresearch/Detectron) and [Detectron-Cascade-RCNN](https://github.com/zhaoweicai/Detectron-Cascade-RCNN).
+This repository re-implements AC-FPN on the base of [Detectron-Cascade-RCNN](https://github.com/zhaoweicai/Detectron-Cascade-RCNN).
 Please follow [Detectron](https://github.com/facebookresearch/Detectron) on how to install and use this repo.

 ## AC-FPN